swarfer/sketchucam/README.md

 to create your own .rbz install file.
 You must install the correct tools first, *follow the instructions!*
 (This is not trivial, you should rather download a [RELEASE](https://github.com/swarfer/sketchucam/releases))

-The MANUAL is available after you install by clicking the big blue question mark in the toolbar.
+The MANUAL is available after you install by clicking the big blue question mark in the toolbar.<br>
 OR
-You can view it [online here](http://swarfer.github.io/sketchucam/) Note that the online version may mention features that have not yet made it into a release.
+You can view it [online here](http://swarfer.github.io/sketchucam/)<br>
+Note that the online version may mention features that have not yet made it into a release.

 A playlist of HowTo videos is available on [Youtube[(https://www.youtube.com/watch?v=TShp4_e6Z-U&list=PLm728rLHCWOw-vRvTJwS_5MmKG1fs4sZ0)